 Students who have submitted the Scholarship / Tuition Benefit Information Sheet will see an anticipated credit for any scholarships or employer tuition benefit payments for the academic year that have not yet been received.
 If the actual scholarship checks are not received within a reasonable period of time, the anticipated credit will be removed from the account creating a balance due.
 It is the responsibility of the student/parent to ensure that the outside scholarship/employer payment is received by the due date.
 Failure to do so may result in a late fee.

 To ensure that an outside scholarship/employer tuition benefit payment is applied promptly, please mail to:

 PO Box 406

 If your financial aid award is not yet completed, you are still responsible for the payment of the balance on your billing statement statement.
 If you have questions regarding financial aid, including loans, please contact the Office of Financial Aid at [email protected] or (413) 597-4181.

-A provisional credit for the current semester portion of student (Stafford, Perkins and Williams) and parent loans should appear for all students with finalized applications.
+A provisional credit for the accepted current semester portion of student (Federal Direct and Williams) and parent loans should appear for all students with finalized applications.
 If the student/parent will not borrow, this amount should be added to the amount due on the billing statement.

 Methods of Payment

 Williams accepts personal checks, cashier checks and money orders for payment.
 Credit card (MasterCard, VISA, Discover and American Express) payments are accepted, with a 2.75% convenience fee, through our e-bill platform.
 Payments must be made in US dollars.
 To ensure proper posting, please be sure to write the student’s name and ID# on the check or money order and return the top portion of your statement.